doctrine/dbal/en/reference/types.rst

         }
     }

-You can modify the SQL declaration Doctrine will use.
-First, you need to enable this feature by overriding the canRequireSQLConversion method:
+The job of Doctrine-DBAL is to transform your type into SQL declaration.
+You can modify the SQL declaration Doctrine will produce.
+At first, you must to enable this feature by overriding the canRequireSQLConversion method:

 ::